sage-develop/why/tvc_decision_trees/lc_decision_trees/trade_services_tree.md

 ## Prompt

-Create a Mermaid decision tree for Trade Finance Letter of Credit Shipping Guarantee by asking the following questions:
+Create a Mermaid decision tree for Letter of Credit Trade Services tree by asking the following questions:

 - Do the goods usually arrive before the documents? if No, "No Opportunity"